ishgroup/oncourse/services/README.md

 > **Important note - willow should not care about certain college angel version, if you feel such necessity - you might doing something wrong**

 ## Schema changes
+### Note: merge of two tables is specific case.
+Case you need to do that, see merge of two tables article at first.
 1. always do willow schema changes first.
 Willow should always has actual data model.
 No matter if angel is not up to date yet
  - create nullable column via liquibase [common/cayenne-model/src/main/resources/liquibase.db.changelog.xml]()
  - release/deploy admin app to appply liquibase